Resources

 All current collective agreements with CUPE 3261 are available below in PDF.

 If you have any questions about your collective agreement rights, please talk to your shop steward, or visit the contact page to get in touch with the Union executive.
-Extra physical copies of the collective agreement are typically available at the Union office for your personal use, or to keep in your workplace.
+Physical copies of the collective agreement are typically available at the Union office for your personal use, or to keep in your workplace.

 Employment Standards Act (ESA)